 ‘Ohu, a proud native of Honolulu, Hawai’i, is dedicated to uplifting and supporting her local and Native Hawaiian communities.
 With a bachelor’s degree in public affairs and business administration from Seattle University, ‘Ohu has developed a deep interest in transportation and its potential to link people to more significant opportunities.
 ‘Ohu supports the regional Mobility Coalition, which includes Renton, Maple Valley, Kent, and Enumclaw, among other area cities, and local stakeholders to improve mobility options.
 The Coalition works tirelessly towards looking toward better-coordinating transportation opportunities as a resource—not a barrier—for everyone, including older adults, people with disabilities, refugees, immigrants, and those with limited English proficiency.
 As the Coordinator, ‘Ohu hosts travel ambassador training, educational programs, and outreach to empower everyone to utilize regional accessibility and transportation options effectively.

-Julio Perez, North King County Mobility Coordinator
+Jose Manuel Mendoza, North King County Mobility Coordinator

-Lyn McCarthy, Mobility Specialist – Volunteer Transportation
+Nicole Porcello, Mobility Specialist Volunteer Transportation

-Phone: 425-943-6721 (office), 425-577-0008 (cell)
+Phone: 425-577-0008

 Rozalia Novikova, Greater King County Mobility Specialist